GAnagno/.github.io/imagelearn.md

 ### Support or Contact

-Having questions imagelearn?
+Having questions regarding imagelearn?
 Send us an [Email](mailto:mail@anagno.com) and we’ll help you sort it out.